Leon Schools cancels bus contract, removes transportation director, will restore old routes

 Monday evening, Hanna apologized and asked for patience.
 He also advised parents to drive students to school themselves in the next few days if they are able.

-Tuesday night, after another day of bus problems, angry parents voiced their opinions during the school board meeting.
+Tuesday night, after another day of bus problems,

 They raised issues with the new bus routes and advised that they were worried about the system.